jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     def list_comprehension(iterable):
         return [item for item in iterable]

-  I made two :ref:`functions<functions>`, one that uses a `for <https://docs.python.org/3/tutorial/controlflow.html?highlight=control%20flow#for-statements>`_ loop and another that uses a `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ to do the same thing.
+  I made 2 :ref:`functions<functions>`, one that uses a `for <https://docs.python.org/3/tutorial/controlflow.html?highlight=control%20flow#for-statements>`_ loop and another that uses a `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ to do the same thing.
 The difference between

   .. code-block:: python